 Banaba supplements come in different forms: capsules, tablets, powder form, and even banaba tea extract.
 All these forms are taken orally.

-But guess what?
 An ingredient, even in its ideal dose, is useless if it isn’t in the right form!
 You want a highly bioavailable form of each supplement ingredient.
 This is why banaba is one of the many ingredients in our effective and natural supplement Glyco-Optimizer.

 Glyco-Optimizer is a combination of synergistic compounds that is clinically formulated to, regenerate your pancreas normalize insulin and balance blood sugar levels.
 It is designed to work as part of a healthy diet and lifestyle to help manage type 2 diabetes.

 While many diabetes supplements have scientifically backed natural ingredients, the vast majority contain only a few essential diabetes ingredients.
 And this is usually in low and ineffective dosages, without chelating ingredients for better absorption and bioavailability.